hellomrjack/ScriptableRenderPipeline/com.unity.visualeffectgraph/Documentation~/Contexts.md

 ## Event

-Event Contexts only display a Name as a string that need to be called on the Component API in order to Send this event to the graph and activate a workflow from this node.
+Event Contexts only display a Name as a string that need to be called on the Component API in order to Send this event to the graph and activate a workflow from this Node.

 ## Spawn

 Spawn Contexts are standalone systems that have three States : Playing, Stopped and Delayed.

-* **Looping** (Running) state means that the blocks are computed and will perform spawn of new particles
+* **Looping** (Running) state means that the Blocks are computed and will perform spawn of new particles
 * **Finished** (Idle) state means that the spawn machine is off and will not spawn particles
 * **DelayingBeforeLoop/DelayingAfterLoop** (Waiting) state stops spawning particles until the end of a user-set delay, then restarts spawning particles.